JohnLCaron/rlauxe/README.md

 Otherwise, the audit expands, potentially to a full hand count.
 If every null is tested at risk level α, this results in a risk-limiting audit with risk limit α:
 **_if the election outcome is not correct, the chance the audit will stop shy of a full hand count is at most α_**.

-The [SHANGRLA python library](https://github.com/pbstark/SHANGRLA) is the work of Philip Stark and collaborators, released under the
-AGPL-3.0 license.
-The Rlauxe library is a rewritten version of the SHANGRLA python library.
-It does not share any code, but is based on the concepts expressed there (and in the papers cited below), as well as follows the SHANGRLA design in many places.

 | term          | definition                                                                                     |
 |---------------|------------------------------------------------------------------------------------------------|